mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 By way of retaliation, Antra has taken to granting letters of marque and reprisal to corsairs and even pardoning captured raiders in return for an agreement to act against Inar.
 In this, the duke is sailing very close to the wind.
 Not only does he risk Imperial displeasure if ‘his’ corsairs are deemed to be pirates rather than legitimate privateers but his actions risk a naval response from Inar, which will almost certainly ignite a shooting war.

-Antra’s ducal fleet favours multirole vessels, with room for a troop contingent aboard or to carry stores for disaster relief.
+Antra’s ducal fleet favors multirole vessels, with room for a troop contingent aboard or to carry stores for disaster relief.
 Whilst this reduces the fleet’s ship-for-ship fighting power it enables a flexible response to be made in many situations and ships with generous accommodation or the ability to carry a lot of supplies can stay on station for longer than vessels with more ‘teeth’.

 The Duchy of Sabine Lying to rimward of Pretoria, the Duchy of Sabine does not have an external frontier and can concentrate more fully on internal matters, which typically means power struggles with Inar and Vincennes.
 Relations with Pretoria, and with Rhylanor and Mora in the Spinward Marches, are generally cooperative.

-Sabine’s position is hampered by dissent between the ducal seat at Magash and the military centre at Thengin.
+Sabine’s position is hampered by dissent between the ducal seat at Magash and the military center at Thengin.
 Nearby world governments align themselves according to conditions – if there is a military threat then Thengin is suddenly more attractive but otherwise most governments follow the general lead of the Duke at Magash.

-Sabine’s ducal fleet favours a smaller number of destroyer-sized vessels over escorts.
+Sabine’s ducal fleet favors a smaller number of destroyer-sized vessels over escorts.
 Ships are well- maintained and their crews highly trained by ex-Imperial Navy personnel hired as instructors.
 It is generally supposed that Sabine hopes to offset the technological superiority of Vincennes by investing in its people.

 ### MAP OF THE